Meghan McCain Claims Her Manhattan Neighborhood ‘Looks Like A War Zone,’ But Her Neighbors Quickly Push Back

 The View co-host Meghan McCain took to Twitter on Tuesday morning to rant about how her Manhattan neighborhood has been destroyed during the recent protests and riots.
 However, it did not take long for her to get some major pushback on this, including from a couple of people who say they live in her building.

-The tweet of Meghan’s that is causing an uproar claimed that her Manhattan neighborhood now looked like a war zone.
+The tweet from Meghan that is causing an uproar claimed that her Manhattan neighborhood now looked like a war zone.

-Meghan called both Mayor Bill DeBlasio and Governor Andrew Cuomo utter disgraces and alleged that America’s leaders have abandoned the country.
+Meghan called both Mayor Bill DeBlasio and Gov. Andrew Cuomo utter disgraces and alleged that America’s leaders have abandoned the country.
 She added that she could never have fathomed that the country’s leaders would have let American cities burn and be destroyed like this.

 The tweet received more than 60,000 likes and was retweeted nearly 14,000 times.
 Meghan’s post also prompted more than 30,000 comments, and this is where things got a little wild.